The recipe for vinete - the traditional Romanian eggplant salad or dip made with roasted eggplants and mayonnaise or oil.

 - The traditional way of dressing the eggplant salad or vinete, the way my grandmother always did it, was with sunflower oil and very finely chopped onions.

 - Don't use olive oil; the salad will not be authentic anymore.
-Traditionally we don't use olive oil in Romania.
+Traditionally, we don't use olive oil in Romania.
 My grandmother would always use sunflower oil, maybe one brand that is a bit milder in taste.

 Vinete with mayonnaise

-- However, since trying this salad dressed with homemade mayonnaise sometime in my teens, I must say that I do like the mayonnaise version better.
+- However, since tasting this salad dressed with homemade mayonnaise sometime in my teens, I must say that I do like the mayonnaise version better.
 When making the salad with mayonnaise, I always add 2 or 3 grated garlic cloves to it and leave out the onions.

 - In both cases. serve the vinete or roasted eggplant or aubergine salad on fresh bread slices with tomato wedges and some feta cheese, if you like.